Aylur/gnim/docs/jsx.md

 function createRoot<T>(fn: (dispose: () => void) => T)
 ```

 Creates a root scope.
-Other than wrapping the main entry function in this you
+Other than wrapping the main entry function in this, you
 likely won't need this elsewhere. `<For>` and `<With>` components run their
-children an their own scopes for example.
+children in their own scopes, for example.

 Example: